 SURG & SURG/CW: Small Undergraduate Research Grants

-Open to SURG applicants who have projects that cross two or more department or colleges, i.e. participants from two or more departmens and/or a topic that covers more than one discipline.
+Open to SURG applicants who have projects that cross two or more department or colleges, SURG/CW projects must substantially draw upon and engage with multiple disciplines and fields.
+It is not sufficient for individuals or team members to have multiple majors.
+Rather, the proposed work must be interdisciplinary, not just the participants.
 SURG/CW provides supplemental funding on top of what is awarded through SURG.
 Click here for more information on SURG/CW.

 The Small Undergraduate Research Grant (SURG) program offers grants for materials and supplies to undergraduates at Carnegie Mellon for research in all fields of study.

 Students interested in any form of research may apply.
 You can work alone or in a large group, in a traditional or inter-disciplinary field, in a professor’s lab or in a studio – it’s up to you.